Aripander08/tennis_game/README.md

 ## Known bugs

 - At random spots, a single bounce registers as 2 bounce, causing computer to not swing at it.
+- Timing for click to swing is too hard.
+Need to allow user to swing just before collision with ball and have it register as a hit.
+- Maybe add a visual cue, like a bright green border on player when it is OK to hit
+- computer hits ball out way too often. need to adjust its paramters